Valeriisht/BioSeqTool/README.md

 - Sequence filtering with respect to sequence quality.
 Checks whether the quality on the phred33 scale is within the specified threshold values.
 The sequence quality is translated from phred33 scale to ASCII.
 By default, the threshold value is 0.

-The result of the program is a dictionary containing the name and nucleotide sequence that passed each of the three filters.
+The result of the program is an output_file containing only those reads that have passed each of the three filters.

 # NASeqTool_